top of page

 This was followed by a small Beastings tart – a tiny variation on a Yorkshire curd/custard tart.

-The third desert was a interestingly presented with fried artichoke crisps served on birch twigs, with Jerusalem artichoke ice cream with birch sap syrup.
+The third dessert was a interestingly presented with fried artichoke crisps served on birch twigs, with Jerusalem artichoke ice cream with birch sap syrup.
 Lovely.

 There was still another pudding to come.
 A flamed wild quince cake (cooked Roman style without flour) with a malted barley ice cream.
 This was flamed in front of us at the table using a local Yorkshire rum for added theatre!